 I was an elementary school teacher for many years.
 My first experiences were in Houston, Texas and then later in Fairfax, Virginia.
 Although I took time off from work while raising my two children, I have been actively involved with their schools for the past several years.
 These have all been wonderful years and the experiences have proven to be invaluable to my life now.

-MS in Special Education, University of Maryland
+MA in Elementary Education, University of North Texas

 Teacher - five day four-year-old class (5x3) and Lunch Bunch

 I was raised in Boston, Massachusetts, but came to the Bethesda area from Rhode Island when my husband accepted a job as a biochemist at the National Institutes of Health.

 In Rhode Island I enjoyed working with the Head Start program helping parents and children.
 In coordinating IEPs, conducting home visits and encouraging family participation in the educational process, I had the opportunity to really engage with these families' lives helping them to achieve the best educational experience for their children.